Pranesh1221/JavaScript-Coding-Practice/README.md

 <details><summary><b>Answer<b></summary>

-The output will `'hi there'` because we're dealing with strings here.
+The output will `'hi there'` because we\'re dealing with strings here.
 Strings are passed by value, that is, copied.

 </details>